 Exercising and working out releases endorphins that leave you feeling good.
 Feeling good – especially about yourself – keeps your motivation levels boosted.
 Exercising also reduces stress and is able to combat depression.
 Stress and depression are two major factors leaving you fatigued and unmotivated.
 Listen to music that gets you pumped when you exercise.
-This gets you motivated and pushes you to work harder.
+This gives you self motivation and pushes you to work harder.

 Even though you might feel that caffeine motivates you, having too much of the stuff leaves you anxious and jittery.
 That leaves you feeling stressed and anxious, which is one of the fastest ways to lose any motivation you might have had.
 It leaves you feeling overwhelmed which, contrary to what you might believe about caffeine, makes you shut down

 Not getting enough sleep leaves you in a state of poor mental health.
 It causes fatigue, anxiety, and sadness; all of which drain you of your motivation to accomplish your goals.

 Negative thoughts ruin your performance.
 You need to have faith in yourself and believe that you can correct any mistakes the next time around.

 Sometimes people find themselves creating a defeatist attitude without meaning to; sometimes without even realising it.
 They give up, telling themselves that something like their genetics or destiny means that there is no point in even trying.
 The only person that decides on your destiny is you, and genetics can only hold you back so much.
 It’s possible to reach your goals, no matter what.